AndyLPK247/testproject-python-sdk-example/README.md

 This repository contains a Web UI test using [pytest](https://pytest.org) that does a basic search using [DuckDuckGo](https://duckduckgo.com/).
-This test case is written in two ways:
+This test case is implemented in two ways:

 1. Using a traditional pytest function under `tests/traditional`
 2. Using a Gherkin feature file with [pytest-bdd](https://github.com/pytest-dev/pytest-bdd) under `tests/bdd`

-Both tests use the [TestProject Python SDK](https://github.com/testproject-io/python-sdk) for browser automation.
+Both implementations use the [TestProject Python SDK](https://github.com/testproject-io/python-sdk) for browser automation.

 Here's a brief overview of the test design:

 * `config.json` contains input values such as browser type, project name, and developer token.
-* the `pages` package contains DuckDuckGo page objects that use the TestProject Python SDK
 * `tests/conftest.py` contains pytest fixtures and hooks to set up tests and the TestProject WebDriver
+* the `pages` package contains DuckDuckGo page objects that call the TestProject WebDriver
 * the test cases call page objects rather than calling the TestProject WebDriver directly

 ## Running Tests

-To run tests, execute "`python -m pytest`" at the command line.
+To run tests, execute `python -m pytest` at the command line.
 You can provide path arguments to filter the tests to execute.
-For example, "`pytest -m pytest tests/traditional`" will execute only the traditional-style tests and not the BDD-style tests.
+For example, `pytest -m pytest tests/traditional` will execute only the traditional-style tests and not the BDD-style tests.
 Once tests complete, their results should appear in the TestProject Reports dashboard online.